andresam321/Hey-Compa/README.md

-# 🧠 Compa – Backend MVP
+# 🧠 Hey-Compa – Backend MVP

-Compa is your friendly backend assistant designed to help users (especially older or non-English speakers) manage and understand their bills.
+Hey-Compa is your friendly backend assistant designed to help users (especially older or non-English speakers) manage and understand their bills.
 Built with Flask, SQLAlchemy, and OCR, Compa reads uploaded images, extracts key billing data, and guides users on how to pay — step-by-step.

 ---